Join your colleagues at ASNE-APME News Leadership Conference in Philly

 - Free tools for newsrooms.

-- Silent and live auctions offering one-of-a-kind items, such as sports tickets, vacation retreats, jewelry, autographed books and much more.
+- Silent auctions offering one-of-a-kind items, such as sports tickets, vacation retreats, jewelry, autographed books and much more.

 APPM will have speakers from news organizations across the country, from those doing community photojournalism to photojournalists making documentary films.
 One of the speakers will be Brian Cassella, a staff photographer at the Chicago Tribune.
 He will talk about his series "The Next Day," which documents the day following fatal shootings throughout Chicago.